Information for and expectations of new and existing council members (February 2026)

 Benefits to and expectations of Council members

-By being on the Council you will be able to bring your own ideas, to suggest ways we could better serve our members and to contribute to decisions being made about how the community should be run.
-But there are also expectations of council members.
-Being a council member isn’t a spectator sport.
+Council members are able to bring their own ideas, to suggest ways we could better serve our members, and to contribute to decisions being made about how the community is run.
+But there are also expectations of council members: being a council member isn’t a spectator sport.
 Your active presence, participation and involvement is required!
 This includes:

-- Council members are elected at the Annual General Meeting or, exceptionally, can be coopted by the council between AGMs.
-The community welcomes interest from you, if you are thinking of joining the council.
-The items on this list are the formal requirements for serving, but it’s helpful in addition for potential council members, either standing for election or applying for cooption, to write a brief paragraph about why they want to join the council and what they can bring to it.
-One important requirement is that you should have read and agreed with our purpose and values.
+- Council members are elected at the Annual General Meeting (AGM) or, exceptionally, can be co-opted by the council between AGMs.
+The community welcomes interest from you if you are thinking of joining the Council.
+The items on this list are the formal requirements for serving, but it’s helpful in addition for potential council members, whether standing for election or applying for co-option, to write a brief paragraph about why they want to join the council and what they can bring to it.
+It is an important requirement that Council members read and agree with our purpose and values and read and agree to the Code of Conduct.

-- During the covid pandemic in 2020/21 our council meetings – like everything else – were held on Zoom.
-Unlike everything else, they stayed that way.
-But from March 2024 they went back to being in-person.
-We believe that in-person meetings will generate better discussion and decision making and strengthen relationships between council members.
-We have also reduced the frequency of council meetings from once a month to every two months and the dates for the meetings will be set for six months at a time.
-We expect council members to be committed to coming to meetings
+- We believe that in-person meetings generate better discussion and decision making than online meetings, and that they strengthen the relationships between Council members.
+Council meetings take place every two months and the dates for the meetings will be set for six months at a time.
+We expect Council members to be committed to coming to meetings.

-- By preparing for meetings by reading any papers beforehand.
-The agenda and minutes of the previous meeting are circulated in draft form before each meeting for comment and all supporting papers are also circulated ahead of time.
+- We expect Council members to prepare by reading any papers beforehand.
+The agenda and minutes of the previous meeting are circulated in draft form before each meeting for comment, and all supporting papers are also circulated ahead of time.

 - Participating in meetings

-- By contributing to discussion and decision making.
+- We expect Council members to contribute to discussion and decision making.

 - Being involved in and taking responsibility for the life of the community